-We investigate reproduction and development and are particularly interested in: 1) neuroendocrine regulation of female reproduction; 2) mechanisms and evolution of maternal effects; 3) developmental plasticity and life histories; and 4) epigenetic processes.
+We investigate reproduction and development and are particularly interested in: 1) social and neuroendocrine regulation of alternative male reproductive phenotypes; 2) mechanisms and evolution of maternal effects; 3) developmental plasticity and life histories; and 4) epigenetic mechanisms of maternal effects.
 Our studies focus on long- and short-term modifications of offspring development and phenotype by maternal hormones.
-We are also interested in adult phenotypic plasticity, endocrine disruption, and sexual differentiation.
+We are also interested in adult phenotypic plasticity, endocrine disruption, and sexual differentiation of brain and behavior.
 Our main study systems are birds.

 Research PublicationsLantz, S.M., J. Boersma, H. Schwabl, and J. Karubian.
 2017.
 Early-moulting red-backed fairywrens males acquire ornamented plumage in the absence of elevated androgens.
 Emu. doi 10.1080/01584197.2017.1297206

 Lindsay WR, Barron DG, Webster MS, Schwabl H. 2016.
 Testosterone activates sexual dimorphism including male-typical carotenoid but not melanin plumage pigmentation in a female bird.
 The Journal of Experimental Biology.
 219: 3091-3099.

 Lessells, C.M. , S. Ruuskanen, H. Schwabl.
 2016.
 Yolk steroids in great tit Parus major eggs: multiple correlates of dihydrotestosterone.
 Behavioral Ecology and Sociobiology, 70:843-856.

 Barron, D. G., M. S. Webster, and H. Schwabl.
 2015.
 Do androgens link morphology and behavior to produce phenotype-specific behavioral strategies?
 Animal Behaviour 100: 116-124.